davijoocho/DCC/README.md

-# Lovelace Programming Language
+# Gossip Programming Language

 <h2> About </h2>
 <p>
-   <strong> Lovelace/ LovLang </strong> is a statically-typed high level programming language.
-The source code (.lov) is compiled into byte-code (.lovc) by the
+   <strong> Gossip </strong> is a statically-typed high level programming language.
+The source code (.gsp) is compiled into byte-code (.gspc) by the
-   <strong> Lovelace Compiler </strong>, and the resulting instructions are interpreted by the <strong> Lovelace Virtual Machine </strong>.
+   <strong> Gossip Compiler </strong>, and the resulting instructions are interpreted by the <strong> Gossip Virtual Machine </strong>.
 </p>

 <h2> Syntax </h2>